 As soon as you wake up after the surgery begin the following bed exercises at least once an hour:

-Move your feet and toes and down vigorously.
+Move your feet and toes and down rhythmically.
 Circle them 10 times in each direction.
 The purpose of this help maintain your circulation and prevent the rare but serious complication of a deep vein thrombosis.

 Knee and hip exercises

 Bend and straighten your knee slowly and gently 5 times by sliding your foot along the bed.
 This helps to prevent stiffness and also keeps your circulation going.

 You should be allowed to get out of bed and walk soon after you have eaten your first meal.
 Walk to and from the bathroom on the first day and if possible a little further.